-and specific danger to public health or safety; take depositions, and receive evidence.
-Significantly, the Special Counsel is also authorized to seek a stay of a personnel action pending an OSC investigation where the OSC has reasonable grounds to believe that the action is the result of a PPP.9
+make recommendations for disciplinary action; receive, review, and, where appropriate, forward to the Attorney General or an agency head disclosures of violations of any law, rule, or regulation, gross mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety; take depositions, and receive evidence.
+Significantly, the Special Counsel is also authorized to seek a stay of a personnel action pending an OSC investigation where the OSC has reasonable grounds to believe that the action is the result of a prohibited personnel practice.9

-III.
-Investigating and Resolving Complaints of Whistleblower Retaliation
+Investigating and Resolving Complaints of Whistleblower Retaliation III.